geb/geb/doc/manual/src/chapters/020-browser.md

 The `removePageChangeListener()` returns `true` if `listener` was registered and has now been removed, otherwise it returns `false`.

-Listener's cannot be registered twice.
+Listeners cannot be registered twice.
 If an attempt is made to register a listener that is already registered (i.e. there is another listener that is _equal_ to the listener trying to register, based on their `equals()` implementation) then a `geb.error.PageChangeListenerAlreadyRegisteredException` will be raised.